 To help mitigate potential issues in the classroom while protecting the health and safety of our community, we encourage faculty to take the following steps:

-- For classes that meet less regularly, faculty are encouraged to send a reminder email about required face coverings to the entire class before an on-campus session.
+- For classes that meet less regularly, faculty are encouraged to send a reminder email about required face masks to the entire class before an on-campus session.

 - Give students grace.
 This is really stressful for us all.
-Although students should know about the face covering policy, addressing students respectfully will render a more positive response.
+Although students should know about the face masks policy, addressing students respectfully will render a more positive response.